 - What is important about each one?
 What did you learn, why does it matter, and what will you do with that new learning (i.e., build upon it, apply it to "X", etc.)?

-- If it is your Senior Year or your Grad 2nd Year, compare your elements to those you submitted last year, as evidence of your growth and learning.
+- Compare your elements to those you submitted last year, as evidence of your growth and learning.

 - Clinical Education:

 - Briefly describe your clinical education experiences this semester.